zenodeapp/genesis-ethermint/README.md

 - **The less experienced**

    [node-setup-wizard.sh](scripts/node-setup-wizard.sh) is made for those who prefer to run a script without having to do any manual editing.
 It's a more interactive experience with visual feedback.
-A simple one-liner would be:
+A simple one-liner to initialize a node and generate a key would be:
   ```
   sh scripts/node-setup-wizard.sh --moniker your_moniker_name --key your_key_alias
   ```
-  > _your_moniker_name_ is the name of your node and _your_key_alias_ the name for the key that will be generated.

   > Running this will not backup any database in an existing _.genesis/data_ folder!
 If you do not want this to get wiped, then add the `--preserve-db` flag!
+  >
   > More options or flags could be set; see the [\/scripts](scripts/)-folder for more details on this.

 - **The more experienced**